Mariah Carey: Musical style

 Carey began commissioning remixes of her material early in her career and helped to spearhead the practice of recording entirely new vocals for remixes.
-Disc jockey David Morales has collaborated with Carey on several occasions, starting with "Dreamlover" (1993), which popularized the tradition of remixing R&B songs into house records, and which Slant magazine named one of the greatest dance songs of all time.
-From "Fantasy" (1995) onward, Carey enlisted both hip-hop and house producers to re-structure her album compositions.
+Disc jockey David Morales has collaborated with Carey on several occasions, starting with "Dreamlover" (1993), which popularized the tradition of remixing R&B songs into house records, and which Slant Magazine named one of the greatest dance songs.
+From "Fantasy" (1995) onward, Carey enlisted both hip hop and house producers to re-structure her album compositions.
 Entertainment Weekly included two remixes of "Fantasy" on a list of Carey's greatest recordings compiled in 2005: a National Dance Music Award-winning remix produced by Morales, and a Sean Combs production featuring rapper Ol' Dirty Bastard.
-The latter has been credited with popularizing the R&B/hip-hop collaboration trend that has continued into the 2000s, through artists such as Ashanti and Beyoncé.
+The latter has been credited with popularizing the pop and hip hop collaboration trend that has continued into the 21st century.
 Combs said that Carey "knows the importance of mixes, so you feel like you're with an artist who appreciates your work—an artist who wants to come up with something with you."

-In an article in The New York Times, writer David Browne discusses how the once-ubiquitous melisma pop style was heavily popularized by singers such as Carey.
-Browne commented, "beginning [in 1990], melisma overtook pop in a way it hadn't before.
-Mariah Carey's debut hit from 1990, "Vision of Love", [set] the bar insanely high for notes stretched louder, longer and knottier than most pop fans had ever heard."
-Browne further added "A subsequent generation of singers, including Ms. Aguilera, Jennifer Hudson and Beyoncé, built their careers around melisma.
-(Men like Brian McKnight and Tyrese also indulged in it, but women tended to dominate the form.)"
+Songwriting

+Love is the subject of the majority of Carey's lyrics, although she has written about themes such as loss, sex, race, abuse and spirituality.
+Andrew Chan of the University of Texas Press identifies "the purging of private emotions" as the main theme of Carey's ballads, though he believes several others aim to have an "all-purpose feeling" with mass appeal.
+Carey has said that much of her work is partly autobiographical, but Time magazine's Christopher John Farley wrote: "If only Mariah Carey's music had the drama of her life.
+Her songs are often sugary and artificial—NutraSweet soul.
+But her life has passion and conflict," applying it to the first stages of her career.
+He commented that as her albums progressed, so too her songwriting and music blossomed into more mature and meaningful material.